 You know, in your heart, if you’re using something legitimately or not.
 Assume there is a copyright and honor it.
 When in doubt, check the rules.
 Always give attributions freely – they will only enhance your work.

-- Frequently Asked Questions about Copyright – from the U.S. Copyright Office
+- Copyright Law in the United States – from the U.S. Copyright Office

 - The Educator’s Guide to Copyright and Fair Use